ewendel/react-workshop/readme.md

 npm run watch
 ```

-Gulp is a build tool used to transpile our JSX code, minify and concatenate our
+Here we rely on Gulp, a JavaScript build tool, to transpile our JSX code,
-JavaScript and CSS, amongst other things.
-When we're running `watch` your code
+minify and concatenate our JavaScript and CSS, amongst other things.
+When you
-will be built every time a file changes.
+run `watch` your code will be built every time a JavaScript or CSS file changes.

-Then, in another terminal window (remember to go the the `case/task` folder first):
+Then start the server in another terminal window (remember to go the the
+`case/task` folder first):

 ```
 npm start
 ```

 Finally open the following URL in your web browser: [http://localhost:9999](http://localhost:9999)

+You should see the text "Dashboard".

 ## Step-by-step guide